 When was the last time you got a chance to stop and think about you?
 To really understand what makes you tick.
-To consider what your personal brand might be.
-To contemplate how that could help you do your job and move your career forwards.
+To consider what personal impact you might make.
+To contemplate how your personal brand could help you do your job and move your career forwards.

-A personal brand workshop or seminar gives people the time to do just that.
+A personal brand and impact workshop or seminar gives people the time to do just that.